Cyber-Security-Hub/cyber-security-hub.github.io/index.md

 In today's rapidly evolving digital landscape, the demand for skilled cyber security professionals is at an all-time high.
 At Cyber Security Hub, we believe that access to quality training is essential for individuals and organizations to thrive in this ever-changing field.
 That's why we've gathered an extensive directory of cyber security training providers, spanning various domains and expertise areas.

 Our platform serves two primary purposes.
-First, it acts as a one-stop destination for individuals seeking cyber security training opportunities.
+First, it acts as a **one-stop destination for individuals seeking cyber security training opportunities**.
 Whether you are a novice eager to enter the world of cyber security or a seasoned professional looking to expand your skill set, our community project provides you with a curated list of reputable training providers.
 You can explore their offerings, browse through different courses, and easily navigate to the provider's website for more detailed information.

-Second, we aim to empower training providers by offering them increased visibility and exposure.
+Second, **we aim to empower training providers by offering them increased visibility and exposure**.
 By featuring their courses on our platform, we enable them to reach a wider audience and showcase their expertise.
 We believe in fostering collaboration and supporting the growth of the cyber security training community as a whole.

 # Overview